Article by Alastair Hazell

 People from all over South East England, and indeed much further afield, descended on Bexhill in their 1920s attire.

 "In the town centre, rumours flew that gangsters and goons were busy smuggling bootleg liquor from outta town into an outfit in Devonshire Road.
 One-eyed Mickey turned to me and mentioned a sting.
 Two minutes later and cops arrive on the scene holding bracelets and threatening to squirt metal.
 I ain't gonna lie to you, fists flew and I got ready to call a meat wagon.
 Long and short, the battle was brutal..."

 Re-live the 2015 fight:

-As well as fabulous stunt fights, dance acts, music, vintage cars and exhibition stalls we also had some magnificent air displays over the years, including the Dakota, Hurricane, Spitfire and the Breitling Wing Walkers.
+As well as fabulous stunt fights, dance acts, music, vintage cars and exhibition stalls, we've also been host to some magnificent air displays over the years, including the Dakota, Hurricane, Spitfire and the Breitling Wing Walkers.

-It has been wonderul to have been a headline sponsor of the Bexhill Roaring 20s over the years.
+It has been wonderful to have been its major sponsor and to have helped out with the marketing and business strategy of the Bexhill Roaring 20s.
 It should be said that Bexhill owes a great debt of thanks to to the man who made this event happen.
 Roger Crouch - a man who likes to stay out of the limelight.
 He puts his heart and soul into events to give people a special experience to enjoy.

-Special thanks should also go to Fiona Hemsworth, Debonnaire Entertainment, Simon and Abi Newbury, all the organisers, marshalls, sponsors and helpers who have made the Bexhill Roaring 20s a most magnificent event for Bexhill.
+Special thanks should also go to Fiona Hemsworth, Carlie Stace, Debonnaire Entertainment, Simon and Abi Newbury, all the organisers, marshalls, sponsors and helpers who made the Bexhill Roaring 20s a most magnificent event for Bexhill.